 One way to learn more is to research the State of Global Evangelization.
 Here are some websites that will help you in the process of researching various people groups that have never heard the gospel:

 Many people prepare best by seeing what God has done through the lives of others that have gone before them.
 A video that captures the power the gospel has on a tribe living in remotest jungles of Papua New Guinea is called EE-Taow.
 You can access this video by going to “Youtube” and typing in “EE-Taow” and view parts one and two.
 Another way to be inspired by missionaries is to read their biographies.

-Now that you’ve seen the dire need for laborers to go to the uttermost areas of the world and have been inspired by the great cloud of witnesses that have paved the way…it is time to find out what agency would be the best fit for you.
-There are more than 4,000 mission agencies in the world that can send you anywhere, to work with any religion, doing almost anything!
+Now that you’ve seen the dire need for laborers to go to the uttermost areas of the world and have been inspired by the great cloud of witnesses who have paved the way it is time to find out what agency would be the best fit for you.
+There are more than 4,000 mission agencies in the world that can send you anywhere, to work with any religion and do almost anything!
 The only problem is this: it can seem overwhelming to find the right one for you.

-What jumped out at you as you researched the various people group websites?
-Was there a certain biography that you read that inspired you?
+Keep in mind as you research and read: what jumped out at you as you researched the various people group websites?
+Is there a certain biography that you read that inspired you?
 Which one or two agencies that you found that would be a good fit with who God’s made you to be?

 It’s been found that it takes seven years for a person once captured by God’s heart for the nations to actually make it to the mission field and the only way that they go after seven years is if they keep the vision constantly before them.
 In order to not let your vision fade, write out the specific steps you plan on taking in the next year to move you closer to going.

 Hear from students are have taken the leap and are GOING to the nations: